Priority Scheduling Algorithm

 - Keeping track of the status of the processes

 - Allocation of processor to processes

 In priority scheduling in OS, processes are executed on the basis of their priority.
-The jobs / processes with higher priority are executed first.
-Naturally, you might want to know how priority of processes is decided.
+The jobs/processes with higher priority are executed first.
+Naturally, you might want to know how the priority of processes is decided.

-Priority of processes depends some factors such as:
+Priority of processes depends on some factors such as:

 - Time limit